Pray, Give, Go – Is It Really That Simple?

 We do not have any paid staff.
 Because everyone is a volunteer, all money donated will be used towards relief efforts and outreach in the regions we are involved with.

 We are currently recognized as a registered 501c3 with the U.S. government as well as an incorporated non-profit in the state of Texas.
+You can find us on GuideStar as well to validate our non-profit status.

 A tax-deduction receipt will be sent you at the beginning of the year if your donations total over $200.